Florida police chief under fire in case of slain teen

 Late on Wednesday, city commissioners in Sanford passed a motion of "no confidence" in Police Chief Bill Lee Jr., who has said the department acted properly in not arresting Zimmerman after the shooting.

-The commission voted 3-2 in favor of the motion, according to Commissioner Patty Mahany.
+The commission voted 3-2 in favour of the motion, according to Commissioner Patty Mahany.
 The commission, however, cannot fire Lee, who reports to Sanford's city manager.

-Zimmerman, toting a Kel-Tec 9mm PF-9 semi-automatic handgun, spotted Martin walking back to his father's girlfriend's house after the teen bought candy and iced tea at a convenience store on February 26.
+Zimmerman, toting a Kel Tek .9 mm PF9 semi-automatic handgun, spotted Martin walking back to his father's girlfriend's house after the teen bought candy and iced tea at a convenience store on February 26.

 Zimmerman, a white Hispanic, called police to report a "suspicious guy," and followed Martin despite the dispatcher's advice not to.
-Neighbors said they heard a scuffle, cries for help and then a gunshot.
+Neighbours said they heard a scuffle, cries for help and then a gunshot.

 Martin's girlfriend in Miami said she was talking on the cellphone with Martin at the time, and that she heard his running account of being followed and trying to get away from Zimmerman.